streembit/streembitui/BUILD.md

 ```bash
 $ /path/to/nw .
 ```
-(The package.json file must exists in the Streemio directory)
+(The node-webkit executables must be in the /nw directory if you run the above command.
+The package.json file must exists in the Streemio directory).